Javert899/sap-extractor/README.md

 The two classic log modalities asks for a central document type (for each document of the type, a case is created with all the operations on the connected documents).

+### Supported databases

+The extraction happens directly at the database level.
+We provide support for the extraction from the following databases:
+* SQLite (as we provide a SAP IDES database dump in that format).
+* Oracle (throught the cx_Oracle package).